Teaching should not be one of the most stressful jobs in the U.S. But it is. And that was even before the pandemic.

-We think it’s time to change that, though.
-So in honor of World Mental Health Day, WeAreTeachers is working to change the dialogue about teacher mental health.
+We think it’s time to change that.
+In honor of World Mental Health Day on October 11, WeAreTeachers is working to change the dialogue about teacher mental health.
 Below are some of the top challenges people give for not seeking therapy, or even basic self-care, along with possible solutions and workarounds for each one.

 We hope you share this article widely, giving support and love to your fellow educators.
 After all, self-care, good mental health, positive well-being—whatever you want to call it—is one of the single best things you can do for yourself.
 And it’s pretty much guaranteed to help you do what you set out to in the first place—be a good teacher.

 I don’t have time for therapy

 Solution: Try on-the-go therapy instead

 It seems like everyone is fighting this battle these days.
 There just don’t seem to be enough hours in the day.
 There are alternatives, though.

 Talkspace is one of the best-known companies in this market.
 They offer on-demand therapy that you can do via text or messaging.
 To start, you’ll fill out some basic info, and then they’ll match you with a licensed therapist.
 Best of all, there’s no scheduling needed.
 You can write your therapist early in the morning, late at night, or anytime in between.